inab/OEB_level2_data_migration/NAMING-CONVENTIONS.md

 [W] A test action original id must start with the challenge's original_id, followed by '_'.

-??[W] A test action original id must end with the action_type, prepended by '_'.
+[W] A TestEvent test action original id must start with the challenge's original id , followed by '_testEvent_' and the metrics label.

+[W] A MetricsEvent test action original id must start with the original id of the generated assessment dataset, replacing the '_A' suffix with '_MetricsEvent'.

+[W] An AggregationEvent test action original id must start with the original id of the generated aggregation dataset, followed by '_Event'.